isomerpages/nlb-curiocity/_singapore-visualised/Virtual Showcase/Bras Basah: A Place For Food.md

 ---
 ### **A Place for Food**

-Other than being a place for entertainment and recreation, Bras Basah was also known for its restaurants, coffee shops and cafes.
-Patronised by students and residents either staying nearby or from different parts of the island, these places clearly show that Singapore's foodie culture has a history longer than most people think.
-Below is a photo essay that highlights some of these eating places.
+Besides leisure, Bras Basah was also known for its restaurants, coffee shops and cafes.
+Patronised by people from all walks of life, these places clearly show the long history of Singapore’s foodie culture.
+Below is a photo essay that highlights some of these eateries.

 -----

 ##### **Rendezvous (or Hock Lock Kee) Nasi Padang Restaurant**

-The premises of today's Hotel Rendezvous  at the corner of Bras Basah Road and Prinsep Street was once occupied by a stretch of shophouses.
-Constructed during the early 1900s, they were known for their businesses which included a hotel, photography studios,  sport equipment shops, bookshops and coffe shops.
+The premises of today’s Hotel Rendezvous at the corner of Bras Basah Road and Prinsep Street was once occupied by a stretch of shophouses.
+Constructed during the early 1900s, they were known for their businesses which included a hotel, photography studios, sport equipment shops, bookshops and coffeshops.
 The most famous of them, however, was Rendezvous (or Hock Lock Kee) Nasi Padang Restaurant.

 |  |
 |:--------:|